sugarlabs/sugar-docs/src/web-activity.md

 to add HTML elements on the fly, as the user interacts with the activity, or as the data structures of your activity logic change.
 There are several options to archive this.
-Most of the time you'll end using a mix of them, so is important to know them all.
+Most of the time you'll end up using a mix of them, so it is important to know them all.

 First, it is possible to create HTML elements and append them to other HTML elements using JavaScript.
 This is called "manipulating the